ankitbansal/octopress/source/_posts/2013-11-08-understanding-this-keyword-in-javascript.markdown

 var someRef = new baz();
 someRef.barPrototype(); // this refers to baz object
 ```
-Again, over here this will refer to baz object.
+Again, over here *this* will refer to baz object.

 ### Explicitly Setting Context ###

-The next set is of functions allows you to change the context of a function which in effect results in changing of 'this value.
+The next set is of functions allows you to change the context of a function which in effect results in changing of *this* value.
 These methods are Call, Apply and Bind Methods.
 ```
 var foo = {};
 //apply